 The Multipurpose Room is back again with another guest speaker, The Barstow School’s Director of Advancement, Ryann Galloway Tacha, here to talk about PTA fundraising events in the new pandemic virtual world.

 Alternatively, some PTAs or PTOs also host a somewhat untraditional annual gala in that they add in a theme, throw in some VIP tickets, have an awesome band, and even give people the option to come early and enjoy some drinks.
-And instead of all this taking place in a ballroom, they do it out on the street or even within their own affiliated school.
+And instead of all this taking place in a ballroom, they do it on the street or even within their affiliated school.

-Of course, in pandemic 2020, this is not possible, and many PTAs are hosting a virtual annual gala this year and the next.
+Of course, in the pandemic 2020, this is not possible, and many PTAs are hosting a virtual annual gala this year and the next.
 And despite what it may seem like, virtual galas can be just as successful, if not more.

 1. Virtual Theatre

 One of the most awaited events of the school year is the annual play, and in the modern age of technology, being restricted to screens is really no reason to miss out on this.
-PTAs can team up with their local schools to hold a virtual theatre production.
+PTAs can collaborate with local schools to hold a virtual theatre production.
 The students can be given kits to make their costumes, props, and green screens so they can film their scenes at home.
 The fundraising part comes in at the stage of access, where only those who pay for it will be given viewer passes.